vscosta/yap/packages/bdd/bdd.md

 - in fedora with standard package
 - in osx with hand-compiled and ports package

-In ubuntu, you may want to install the fedora rpm, or just contact me for instructions.
+In ubuntu, you may want to install the fedora rpm, or just download the package from the original and compile it.

-Good Luck!

-Vitor
+ .